 Use the map below for a list of all campsites, both free and paid, on the island.
 If you’d prefer a more solid roof over your head then check here for current availability and pricing on hotels.

 Planning your ultimate Vancouver Island road trip itinerary

-The most important decisions you will need to make when planning your itinerary is how and where you will travel.
+The most important decision you’ll need to make when planning your road trip is how and where you will travel.
 To give you an idea of how much time you may need, I visited the island for 10 days and was still unable to get to the Northern Vancouver Island region.
-This is largely due to the fact that some of the coastal roads dead end or become unpaved, rather than connecting in a ring around the island.
+This is largely due to the fact that some of the coastal roads dead-end or become unpaved, rather than connecting in a ring around the island.
 As a result, you will find yourself forced to make multiple return trips as opposed to traveling through.